mohAnan-CS/Currency-Converter-Testing/README.md

    - Refine and enhance the test case as needed to cover different scenarios.

 2. Selenium WebDriver:
-   - Set up a Selenium WebDriver project using your preferred programming language (e.g., Java, Python).
+   - Set up a Selenium WebDriver project using your preferred programming language (e.g., Java, Python) in this project i am using java.
    - Install the necessary WebDriver bindings and dependencies.
    - Write test scripts using WebDriver's API to automate interactions with the website.
    - Utilize WebDriver's functions to find elements, perform actions, and make assertions.